 She was then stripped down and the boiler removed for repairs.
 After extensive work, she re-entered service in mid-1984 sporting BR 1950s-style lined black livery and carrying her old running number of 32670.
 Previously she had relied on vacuum and hand brakes, but a steam brake- fitted during overhaul and with the cylinder unobtrusively placed beneath the cab - much improved her stopping power.

 The boiler was removed in January 1986 for the foundation ring rivets to be renewed but its condition was found to be worse than anticipated. and the locomotive was again withdrawn from service.
 After Bodiam had been stored for some years, The Terrier Trust was set up to secure the future of the locomotive for future generations.

-The Trust was raised funds to purchase No. 3 from her then owners and enable a new boiler to be obtained.
+The Trust was formed and raised funds to purchase No. 3 from her then owners and enable a new boiler to be obtained.
 An order for two Terrier boilers was jointly placed by the K&ESR and the Isle of Wight Steam Railway with Israel Newton Ltd of Bradford.
 No. 3 is owned 75% by The Terrier Trust CIO and 25% by the Kent & East Sussex Railway Company Limited.

 She returned to service in 2006 in a version of its Rother Valley Railway blue livery and was later repainted in BR black.
 She proved a popular and reliable locomotive until the expiry of her "10 Year Boiler Certificate" which necessitated her withdrawal from service in January 2017.

 She is currently at the Weybourne workshops of North Norfolk Railway Engineering being dismantled prior to overhaul.
 The work is a key part of the Terrier 150 programme of the Trust and K&ESR which should see her back in action for her 150th Birthday in 2022. £150,000 is needed for Terrier 150 - click to see details.